Adam&Eve DDB (UK)

 London outpost of DDB Worldwide had declined significantly since the mid 2000s.
 Under its previous name of BMP DDB, it was the four-times

-recipient of Campaign's Agency of the Year award, a feat still unbeaten by any other shop.
+recipient of Campaign's Agency of the Year award, a feat unbeaten by any other shop.
 However, the agency struggled during 2006 with management problems and

 a string of account defections.
 Stability was restored in 2007, but although its creative output remained strong, DDB London seemed unable to restore its lost billings.
 It continued to tumble down the UK agency rankings, ending up outside the Top 20 for 2010.
 It bounced back briefly in 2011